etherdev/markdown_datafier/README.md

     content = server.splash_page

+Both the home_page and splash pages work by the naming convention on the root :content_path.

 You can also grab a collection of indexes for the top level sections of your content

     collection = server.indexes_for_sections